GoogleChrome/web.dev/src/site/content/en/blog/quintoandar/index.md

   </figcaption>
 </figure>

 [PageSpeed Insights](https://pagespeed.web.dev/) provides a field data report for the last 28 days.
 [The most accessed condominium page](https://www.quintoandar.com.br/condominio/ed-copan-centro-historico-de-sao-paulo-sao-paulo-ndv7sq7j2d) alone had enough data to generate a report for mobile users.
-As of November 2021, all Core Web Vitals are in the “good” bucket.
+As of November 2021, all Core Web Vitals are in the "good" bucket.

 <figure class="w-figure">
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/83nulYFqSAAWNLLPHXut.png", alt="A screenshot of the PageSpeed Insights report focusing on the Field Data section.
 All Core Web Vitals metrics (FCP, FID, LCP, CLS) are in the good bucket.", width="800", height="483" %}